Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

 \paragraph{Notation.} Here, and in the remainder of this paper, the simplified notation $\left(\ie{\zeta}\right)_{\varepsilon>0}$ stands for $\left(\zeta_{\eps_k}\right)_{k\in\N}$ where $(\eps_k)_{k\in\N}$ denotes an arbitrary sequence with $\eps_k \to 0$ as $k\to\infty$.
 In this sense, a subsequence extraction from $\left(\ie{\zeta}\right)_{\varepsilon>0}$ is to be understood as a subsequence extraction from the associated sequence $(\eps_k)_{k\in\N}$.
 For convenience, our subsequences will not be relabeled, meaning that for any subsequence, we will use the same notation as for the whole sequence it was extracted from.

-The following Lemma will now link the diffuse interface problem $\eqref{WEstateD}$ to the sharp interface problem \eqref{EW0} for the first eigenvalue and it will serve as initial case for all higher eigenvalues.
+The following lemma will now link the diffuse interface problem $\eqref{WEstateD}$ to the sharp interface problem \eqref{EW0} for the first eigenvalue and it will serve as initial case for all higher eigenvalues.
+This rigorous continuity analysis is new to the best of the authors' knowledge.
+We would like to mention that there are further results in optimal partitioning for the principal eigenvalue using a phase-field approach which show the convergence of minimizing eigenvalues of the optimization problem, see \cite{Bourdin, BogoselVelichkov}.